-Placental abruption often happens very suddenly.
-It can cause pain and heavy bleeding and can also deprive the baby of oxygen and nutrients.
-It can result in serious complications for the mother including bleeding, shock and kidney problems, and threaten the life of the baby.
+Placental abruption can cause pain and heavy bleeding.
+It can deprive your baby of oxygen and nutrients.
+This can result in serious complications for mum and baby, including death.

-What causes placental abruption?
+What are the risk factors for placental abruption?

 Serious injury to the abdomen, such as a fall or car accident is thought to be one cause.

-- you have previously had a placental abruption
+- having previously had a placental abruption

 - you are having twins or a multiple pregnancy